SNHU-CS/CS-330/module04/mod4_tutorials.md

 ### Exercise

-Play with the number of cubes you render, and see how the frame rate goes up or down.
-In order to do this, use the `gDeltaTime` value to calculate the frame rate, and print it to standard output.
+Play with the number of cubes you render by changing the value of nrows, ncols, or nlevels in the URender function.
+Print the value of `gDeltaTime` to standard output towards the end of URender function.
+Does the value increase or decrease?
+What does it imply?